wjw1758548031/pv-docs-site/docs/petority/features/devices/manage-devices.md

 ## How to Access Device Information and Settings:

-+ Open the Petority App: Download and launch the Petority app on your smartphone.
+1. Open the Petority App:
+    Download and launch the Petority app on your smartphone.

-+ Device List: Access the list of devices associated with your account.
+2. Device List:
+    Tap **User** > **Device**

+3. Select Device:
-+ Select Device: Choose the specific device you want to manage.
+    Choose the specific device you want to manage.

+4. Device Details:
-+ Device Details: View essential information about the device, such as battery level and signal strength.
+    View essential information about the device, such as battery level and signal strength.

+5. Device Settings:
-+ Device Settings: Navigate to the settings section to configure various options based on your pet's needs.
+    Tap **setting** section to configure various options based on your pet's needs.

 ## Note:
 + Regularly check the device's battery level to ensure uninterrupted functionality.
 + Keep the device connected to WiFi for seamless data synchronization and updates.